djaquay/frogger-gd/README.md

 Bugs

+* stagger spawn times
 * have some cars on-screen at start of level already
-* stagger spawn times
-* remove objs when they go off-screen

 In the queue